Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Once you have selected the appropriate type for the question you're asking, you can then configure the question.
 Each question can be configured separately and will have different configuration options available depending on what type it is.

-To see the question configuration, click the gear icon to the right of the question.
+To see the question configuration, click on the question to focus on it.

 In the question configuration, you can control things like whether a question is required, when it is visible or hidden with logic, as well as question type-specific configuration (e.g. setting options for Multiple Choice questions, or choosing the format you would like to capture phone numbers in).